 Wally Pipp has been reduced to an answer to a trivia question.
 He’s a footnote on the career of a great player.
-But Pipp deserved better: he was an excellent ballplayer who simply happened to have a headache at the wrong time.
+But Pipp deserves better: he was an excellent ballplayer who happened to have a headache at the wrong time.

 According to contemporary accounts, Pipp was a regal figure.
 He carried himself in a measured, graceful manner on and off the field, exhibiting a sort of grace.
-Remember how Steve Garvey used to carry himself in a purposeful, almost official manner?
+Remember how Steve Garvey used to walk around in a purposeful, almost official manner?
 Pipp was like that.
 It’s about the only thing Garvey and Pipp have in common.

-Little Wally Pipp quickly sprouted into a tall, muscular young man.
-He was also very smart and interested in many subjects.
+Just like one of the valuable Michigan pines, little Wally quickly sprouted into a tall, muscular young man.
+He was very smart and interested in many subjects.
 After completing high school, he enrolled at Catholic University in Washington D.C. where he studied architecture.
-He wanted to design buildings and help shape large cities.
-He dreamed of one day walking along streets that he had helped form into an impressive city scape.
+He wanted to design buildings and cities.
+He dreamed of one day walking along streets that he had helped build.

 Even as a green-behind-the-ears rookie, Pipp’s confidence drew attention.
 One sportswriter wrote that Pipp stood out among his teammates because he was dressed “sartorially neat in a gray suit, white shirt, and dark blue tie” on a road trip.
 The young first baseman was educated and curious.
 He acted like he wanted to do something great.
 Pipp’s confidence probably didn’t go over well with crusty veterans like Ty Cobb and Sam Crawford, who guarded the gate for the Detroit ball club.

-In 1914, Pipp was one of the best hitters in the minor leagues, as he led the American Association in hits, triples, home runs, RBIs, and slugging while playing for the Rochester Hustlers.
-The Tigers still owned his rights, but they had a young first baseman at the same time named “Tioga” George Burns who they liked very much.
+In 1914, Pipp was one of the best hitters in the minor leagues, as he led the American Association in hits, triples, home runs, RBI, and slugging while playing for the Rochester (NY) Hustlers.
+The Tigers still owned his rights, but they had a young first baseman at the same time named “Tioga” George Burns, and they liked him very much.
 The Tigers sold Pipp’s contract to the New York Yankees before the 1915 season.
 That’s when Pipp’s baseball career took off.

 You could make a lot of money in a bar bet if you asked your friends to name the first Yankee to win a home run title.
 It wasn’t Babe Ruth.
 It was Wally Pipp, who paced the league with a dozen circuit blows in 1916, his second season with the New Yorkers.

 Pipp was a tall lefthanded hitter who choked up an inch or two on the bat, a long piece of wood that he had made for himself in Grand Rapids.
-He liked to pull the ball down the right field line where the stands were only 257 feet from home plate in the horseshoe-shaped ballpark in Harlem.
+He liked to pull the ball down the right field line where the stands were only 257 feet from home plate in the horseshoe-shaped Polo Grounds in Harlem.
 Because the outfield quickly jutted much farther from home plate in the power alleys, Pipp also frequently hit a lot of triples.
-One New York scribe wrote that his greatest joy was watching Pipp “glide from the box in a counter-clockwise direction on his way to a perfect dust-flying slide into third.”
+One sportswriter noted that his greatest joy was watching Pipp “glide from the box in a counter-clockwise direction on his way to a perfect dust-flying slide into third.”

-Pipp led the league in home runs again in 1917, finding that his power game was welcomed by the Yankees and the fans.
+Pipp led the league in home runs again in 1917, finding fame as a slugger.
 As a result, he gradually inched his hands down to the nob of his bat, emulating the new method employed by Ruth and a few others.
 In 1920, after the famous deal that made Ruth a Yankee, Pipp was settled into the third spot in the order, directly in front of the Great Bambino.

-As a Yankee, Pipp got to play in New York and view the giant skyscrapers and blocks and blocks of architecture of the great city.
+As a Yankee, Pipp got to play in New York and view the giant skyscrapers and architecture of the great city.
 Walking through New York after World War I, when the city was booming with growth and an influx of immigrants, Pipp was living his dream of being in the middle of a growing metropolis.
-He may not have had a hand in building an actual city, but he was part of a growing sport and a team on the verge of becoming the greatest dynasty in baseball history.
+He may not have had a hand in building an actual city, but he was part of a growing sport and a team on the verge of becoming a dynasty.

 It was impossible to escape the shadow of Ruth if you were his teammate.
-His figure was simply too expansive.
+The Sultan of Swat was simply too expansive.
 Pipp was a fine player, one of the best first baseman in the game.
-He saw far more fastballs with Ruth waiting on deck behind him, and he drove in runners too, topping 100 RBIs three times in the 1920s.
+He saw far more fastballs with Ruth waiting on deck behind him, and he drove in runners too, topping 100 RBI three times in the 1920s.
 The Yankees won the pennant in 1921, and again in 1922.
-The following season they moved into Yankee Stadium, and by this time Ruth was the most famous athlete in the world and setting records every season.
+The following season they moved into Yankee Stadium, and by this time Ruth was the most famous athlete in the world.
 In 1923 the Yankees three-peated as AL champs and finally won the World Series.
 Pipp was a key member of the Yankees first championship team.

 Pipp was 31 years old in 1924 when he led the league in triples and set a personal best with 110 runs batted in, but it would be his final full season as a Yankee.
-For a few seasons there had been a large, impressive young ballplayer named Lou Gehrig lurking.
+A muscular, impressive young ballplayer named Lou Gehrig was lurking.
 Seasoned right down the street at Columbia University, Gehrig was ready for the big leagues when he was 20 years old.
-But he was a first baseman and Pipp was blocking his path, so Gehrig spent three years cooling his heels, waiting for his chance.
+But Pipp blocked his path, so the young first sacker spent three years cooling his heels, waiting for his chance.
 It came when Pipp succumbed to a familiar malady.

-“We’ll let the kid play,” Huggins told his veteran.
+“We’ll let the kid play,” Huggins reportedly told Wally.

 Up until that day, Gehrig had been playing about once a week in 1925.
-The game on June 2 was only his sixth start of the season.
 Batting sixth, Gehrig had three hits, including a double, in the Yankees 8-5 win over the Senators at Yankee Stadium.
 Huggins kept the rookie in the lineup the next day, and the day after that, and the day after that…and so on.
 Gehrig didn’t miss a game for the next 14 years.

-Pipp’s transition from Yankee star to afterthought was sad.
-Two weeks after Huggins replaced him with Gehrig, Pipp was taking batting practice against teammate Charlie Caldwell, a rookie pitcher.
-One of Caldwell’s fastballs got away from him and hit Pipp in the head.
-The veteran went down to the dirt like a bag of cement.
+Pipp’s transition from Yankee star to afterthought was sad and sudden.
+Two weeks after Gehrig replaced him in the lineup, Pipp was taking batting practice against teammate Charlie Caldwell, a rookie pitcher.
+One of Caldwell’s fastballs sailed up and hit Pipp in the head.
+Wall collapsed to to the dirt like a felled tree.
 He was helped from the field after suffering a severe concussion.
 Pipp had cloudy vision and missed six weeks.
-He returned in August and was used solely as a pinch-hitter while Gehrig shined as the Yankees new first baseman.
+He returned in August, but Huggins used him solely as a pinch-hitter while Gehrig shined as the new first baseman.
 In late August, Gehrig was inserted in the cleanup spot behind Ruth for the first time.
-After missing that game with what seemed like an innocent headache, Pipp was 1-for-14 in 20 games and was finished as a Yankee.
+After missing that game in June with what seemed like an innocent headache, Pipp was 1-for-14 in 20 games and was finished as a Yankee.

-After his baseball career, Pipp struggled as he lost money in the stock market crash and was forced to move around to find work.
-In World War II he was working in Henry Ford’s giant factory at Willow Run in Ypsilanti, putting parts on bomber planes.
-He died at the age of 71 of a heart attack in Grand Rapids in 1965.
+After his baseball career, Pipp lost money in the stock market crash and was forced to move around to find employment.
+In World War II he was working in Henry Ford’s famous factory at Willow Run in Ypsilanti, putting parts on bomber planes.
+He died in Grand Rapids at the age of 71 of a heart attack in 1965.

-When he was asked about losing his starting job to Gehrig, Pipp was pretty goodnatured about it, even though it stung.
+When he was asked about losing his starting job to Gehrig, Pipp was good-natured about it, even though it stung.

 “I took the two most expensive aspirins in history,” he said.